siuyin/mecrisp-stellaris-hello-stm32l151c8/README.md

 1. led.fs drives LED on PB7 (pin 43).
 LED is active high.
 1. gpio.fs provides GPIO 'headers' for led.fs .
+1. blink.fs list 'main' program to blink the LED.
+ It also defines a busy loop delay.